This post may contain affiliate links. Please read our disclosure policy.

 The Zadeh Kicks saga entered a new chapter today as Zadeh Kicks owner Michael Malekzadeh and CFO, and domestic partner, Bethany Mockerman were indicted with charges of Wire Fraud, Conspiracy to Commit Bank Fraud, and Money Laundering.

-In the criminal complaint filed today in the Oregon District Federal Court, Malekzadeh is accused to have knowingly devised a scheme to defraud by obtaining payment for shoes via pre-orders for less than retail price that he did not have the ability to purchase for less than the price they were sold.
+In the criminal complaint filed today in the Oregon District Federal Court, Malekzadeh is accused of having knowingly devised a scheme to defraud by obtaining payment for shoes via pre-orders for less than the retail price that he could not purchase for less than the price they were sold.
 Instead, he purchased sneakers from other third-party vendors for at or above retail price.

-In Count One of the complaint, Michael Malekzadeh is accused of offering products for purchase via pre-order that he knowingly could not fulfill and utilized banking systems to facilitate the transactions.
+In Count One of the complaint, Michael Malekzadeh is accused of offering products for purchase via pre-order that he knowingly could not fulfill and utilizing banking systems to facilitate the transactions.

 He is alleged to have taken payments as soon as Fall of 2020 for preorder sneakers that he would have no ability to fulfill and instead devised a plan to deceive customers with various buy-back and gift card plans instead of refunding money.

-Malekzadeh is accused of purposefully delaying the delivery of sneakers, sometimes for up to a year, and left numerous orders unfulfilled without providing a refund or gift card.
+Malekzadeh is accused of purposefully delaying the delivery of sneakers, sometimes for up to a year, and leaving numerous orders unfulfilled without providing a refund or gift card.

-In or around the Fall of 2021, Malekzadeh is accused to have began selling preorders of Air Jordan 11 Cool Grey sneakers.
-He priced presale orders at approximately $115-200 a pair, while retail price expected to be set at $225 when the sneakers were released in December 2021.
+In or around the Fall of 2021, Malekzadeh is accused of have began selling preorders of Air Jordan 11 Cool Grey sneakers.
+He priced presale orders at approximately $115-200 a pair, while the retail price was expected to be set at $225 when the sneakers were released in December 2021.

 Zadeh Kicks received and accepted preorder sales for over 600,000 pairs of Cool Grey Air Jordan 11s, resulting in payments to Malekzadeh of over $70 million.
 Malekzadeh had no way of acquiring the quantity needed to fill the number of preorders.